(888) 552-6760 SCHEDULE AN APPOINTMENT

 Laparoscopic-assisted or robotic-assisted colectomy: The surgeon makes small incisions into the abdominal cavity to insert surgical tools and a video camera.

-Recovery typically takes longer with an open colectomy, although for either type, you may be in the hospital between two and seven days.
+Recovery typically takes longer with an open colectomy, although for either type, the patient may be in the hospital between two and seven days.

-Because you’re put under general anesthesia, and a colectomy is major surgery, there are some risks to consider.
-Be sure to discuss these safety risks with your care team.
+Because the patient is put under general anesthesia, and a colectomy is major surgery, the procedure carries some potential risks.
+Be sure to discuss these safety risks with the care team.

-• You may react badly to the anesthetic medications or develop a breathing problem while under anesthesia.
+• The patient may react badly to the anesthetic medications or develop a breathing problem while under anesthesia.

 • During surgery, nearby organs may be damaged, requiring repair or additional surgery.

-• Bleeding during or after surgery, which may require a blood transfusion or a repeat procedure to stop the bleeding
+• Bleeding during or after surgery may require a blood transfusion or a repeat procedure to stop the bleeding

-• It may take longer than expected for the bowel to start working again after surgery—a condition called an ileus that may cause nausea or vomiting—and the doctor may delay allowing you to have solid foods.
+• It may take longer than expected for the bowel to start working again after surgery—a condition called an ileus that may cause nausea or vomiting—and the doctor may delay allowing the patient to have solid foods.
 This often requires additional days in the hospital until the ileus resolves.

 • Blood clots in the legs (deep venous thrombosis), requiring treatment with blood thinners